CRECKMODELING/Kinetic-Mechanisms/Liquid-Phase/Plastics/PS/README.md

 The reduction is performed with the approach proposed by [Pegurri et al. (2023)](https://doi.org/10.1016/j.combustflame.2023.113202).

 To cite the updated mechanisms refer to the following publication:
-- **Locaspi, Andrea et al.** "Reduced-order condensed-phase kinetic models for polyethylene, polypropylene and polystyrene thermochemical recycling", under review at Chemical Engineering Journal
+- **Locaspi, Andrea et al.** "Reduced-order condensed-phase kinetic models for polyethylene, polypropylene and polystyrene thermochemical recycling", Chemical Engineering Journal 500 (2024): 156949 [DOI](https://doi.org/10.1016/j.cej.2024.156949)

 All mechanisms are described in detail in the PhD thesis:
 - **Locaspi Andrea**, "A lumped condensed-phase kinetic model for plastic waste thermochemical recycling", Politecnico di Milano, 2024